flowground/amazonaws-com-chime-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### Retrieves account settings for the specified Amazon Chime account ID, such as remote control and dial out settings.
-For more information about these settings, see <a href="https://docs.aws.amazon.com/chime/latest/ag/policies.html">Use the Policies Page</a> in the <i>Amazon Chime Administration Guide</i>.
+### UpdateAccount
+> Updates account details for the specified Amazon Chime account.
+Currently, only account name updates are supported for this action.<br/>

 #### Input Parameters
 * `accountId` - _required_